 - Nerd Glasses: A large part of his signature look.

-- Nice Guy: Works hard and is one of the most honest employees at Winfred Louder.
+- Nice Guy: Is a well-meaning worker and a very lovable and sweet guy.
 Sadly, this doesn't stop the universe from piling crap on him.

 - Sitcom Arch-Nemesis: Mimi is this to him.
 She inexplicably took his comments during her job interview as sexist, and it spiraled from there when she got hired.

 - Ugly Guy, Hot Wife: More average looking than ugly but many of the women Drew dated over the course of the series have been absolute knockouts, with several of them including Christa Miller, Kate Walsh, Jenny McCarthy and Cynthia Watros.

 - The Un-Favourite: Not as extreme as some other sitcom examples but still noticeable in flashbacks.
 Drew's brother was the more outgoing, popular and athletic sibling when they were growing up.
 He remains this ever after revealing himself as a crossdresser in the third season.